rosedj1/CMSOfficeHours/ROOT/PyROOT.md

-### How to make a TTree and store values using PyROOT.
+# How to make a TTree and store values using PyROOT.

+## Example

 ```python
 import ROOT